theodox/tadwtf/tadwtf_slides.md

 ![](http://fc03.deviantart.net/fs71/f/2012/130/2/c/downton_abbey___promotional_poster_by_emreunayli-d4z89pw.jpg)

-^ Segue: service != spamming heals!
+^ This is an interesting metaphor
 	- Service which knows its own domain very well.   #logistics
 	- gives deference, but expects to be recognized for expertise